-It’s rare to see low lines for this fan-favorite ride at Magic Kingdom, so it’s best to grab a FastPass+ for Peter Pan’s Flight.
+It’s rare to see low lines for this fan-favorite ride at Magic Kingdom, so it’s best to head to this ride during meal times when the waits are lower.
+Or grab a Lightning Lane for Peter Pan’s Flight.
 We love that you can fly over Neverland in a pirate ship, perfect for kids and grown-ups alike.
 It’s also one of the more calming rides in the park, so if you’re ready to take a break and relax for a minute, this is the ride that will get you there.

 Seven Dwarfs Mine Train

 Still Magic Kingdom’s most popular ride, Seven Dwarfs Mine Train is this park’s newest roller-coaster.
-You will need a Fastpass+ unless you’re good with a long wait in line.
+You will need to either rope drop this ride, try the line between 12-2 pm, or grab a Lightning Lane pass.
+That is unless you’re good with a long wait in line.
 A little fast, this coaster is still good for kids, as the shiny gems, dwarfs and even Snow White make for a fun experience.

 Festival of Fantasy Parade

 The Festival of Fantasy Parade happens daily and features all of our favorite Disney characters.
 You can plan to see Peter Pan, Rapunzel, Maleficent and more!
 With a catchy song, you’ll be singing throughout your trip, this parade is best viewed from the town square on Main Street.
-Disney During COVID Update: Parades have not yet returned to Walt Disney World, but you can see Character Cavalcades during the interim.
+As one of the best ways to See Characters at Walt Disney World, this is one you don’t want to miss!

 10 Things to Do at Magic Kingdom